EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 <br>_Notes:_{: style="color: red"}

-1. Where labels are used, text inside curly brackets &nbsp;**{..}**&nbsp; may be mapped into other fonts, depending on the character preceding the brackets.
+1. Where labels are used, text inside curly brackets &nbsp;**{..}**&nbsp; may be mapped into other fonts.
+   The font depends on the character preceding the brackets, as this table shows.

    {::nomarkdown}<div>{:/}